 , enter y to approve.

-If the GPG key does not match, you may have downloaded a forged package due to a supply chain attack, so you should stop the installation.
+If the GPG key doesn’t match, you may have downloaded a forged package due to a supply chain attack, and should abort the installation.

 3-Fedora-4.
 Starting Docker Daemon

-Now Docker is installed but not running, so you can start Docker by entering the following command:
+Now Docker is installed but not running, so enter the following command to start Docker:

 1